robcarver17/skipperman/docs/configuration_help.md

 A volunteer role is something a volunteer can do at an event.
 As well as the name of the volunteer, and the ability to hide a role, you can set whether a particular role can be associated with a specific saiing group.
 This is the case for instructors and lake helpers.
 Note they don't have to be associated at a specific event, but it's an option.
 You can also set whether a volunteer role needs specific skills by ticking the checkboxes.
 A volunteer put in that role without those skills at an event will result in a warning.

-The SI role is protected since it determines access to information at a specific event; as is the 'no role allocated' role.
+The SI role is protected as it is an integral part of Skipperman (it determines whether you can award qualifications).

 I recommend you stick to alphabetic ordering since that will make it easier to find them in a dropdown.
 The order isn't used for reporting purposes.
 Volunteers can be put into teams for reporting purposes and that is what determines the order; see the next section.